There are a few different mixing situations you might encounter:

 The second configuration is generally what you want because you can explicitly specify how much of each upstream material you need in the downstream run.
 The first configuration does not presently allow such specification in your experiments.
 (To get configuration 2, you need to drag the input resource from step 7 to step 5 or 6, not the other way around.)

 Case 2: Mixing multiple batches of one material with the same properties

 Suppose you were mixing multiple batches of pre-heated water, each prepared in the same way, into a downstream reactor.
 You have to do this because your heating containers are too small to heat up all the volume in one batch.
 But you also may need a different amount of water (and therefore a different number of batches) in each experiment.
 You would design your process like this.

-Here you can add as many batches of water as you need in the Make water step, then merge them all into the same input resource downstream in the Mix water step.
-(The blue highlighting means the upstream batches are merging into the yellow downstream selected batch.)
+Here you can add as many batches of water as you need in the Make water step, then merge them all into the same input resource downstream in the Mix water step (The blue highlighting means the upstream batches are merging into the yellow downstream selected batch.)
 But all the batches have to have the same input property of 20mL volume on the input.
-Also, due to a current limitation in display, only the name of the last batch merged is shown downstream (GR-7gJC).
+Due to a current limitation, this merging cannot be done via a file upload and only the name of the last batch merged is shown downstream (GR-7gJC).

 Case 3: Mixing multiple batches of one material with different properties